Wormholes from heavy operator statistics in AdS/CFT: Approximate global symmetries and wormholes

-Lastly, if the symmetry is not broken but gauged, then the semiclassical contribution to \eqref{eq:product1ptglobal} vanishes since the wormhole is no longer a classical solution to the equations of motion for the gauge field, failing to satisfy Gauss' law.
+Lastly, if the bulk symmetry was gauged, then the semiclassical contribution to \eqref{eq:product1ptglobal} vanishes since the wormhole is no longer a classical solution to the equations of motion for the gauge field, failing to satisfy Gauss' law.
 This simply represents the well-known fact that spacetime wormholes cannot serve to propagate gauge charge between different regions.
 In terms of the ensemble of heavy operators, the lack of a wormhole solution is consistent with the existence of an actual global symmetry in the fundamental description.
 Since this charge can be resolved in the bulk effective description, the ETH ensemble of heavy operators must carry the same global charge in the fundamental description \cite{Belin:2020jxr}.
-The one-point function trivially vanishes within the `charged ETH ensemble' of heavy operators.
+The one-point function must trivially vanish within the `charged ETH ensemble' of heavy operators.